A robust graph-based approach to observational equivalence: Rooted states

-If a search transition changes a token to a search token, the resulting search token always has an incoming operation edge.
+If a search transition changes a focus to the $?$-focus, the resulting $?$-focus always has an incoming operation edge.
 This means that, in the rewriting system $(X,\rightarrowtriangle)$, initial states are normal forms.
-Therefore, by Lem.~\ref{lem:DeterministicAbstRWSystem}(\ref{item:UniqueNormalisation}), if there exist two search sequences from the initial state $?;|\focussed{G}|$ to the state $\focussed{G}$, these search sequences are exactly the same.
-The rest is a consequence of Lem.~\ref{lem:DeterministicAbstRWSystem}(\ref{item:DistinctNormalisation}). \end{proof}
+Therefore, by \autoref{lem:DeterministicAbstRWSystem}(\ref{item:UniqueNormalisation}), if there exist two search sequences from the initial state $?;|\focussed{G}|$ to the state $\focussed{G}$, these search sequences are exactly the same.
+The rest is a consequence of \autoref{lem:DeterministicAbstRWSystem}(\ref{item:DistinctNormalisation}). \end{proof}

-\begin{lemma} For any hypernet $N$, if there exists an operation path from an input to a vertex, the path is unique.
-Moreover, no edge appears twice in the operation path. \end{lemma} \begin{proof} Given the hypernet $N$ whose set of (shallow) vertices is $X$, we can define an abstract rewriting system $(X,\rightarrowtriangle)$ of ``reverse connection'' by: $v \rightarrowtriangle v'$ if there exists an operation edge whose unique source is $v'$ and targets include $v$.
+\begin{lem} For any hypernet $N$, if there exists an operation path from an input to a vertex, the path is unique.
+Moreover, no edge appears twice in the operation path. \end{lem} \begin{proof} Given the hypernet $N$ whose set of (shallow) vertices is $X$, we can define an abstract rewriting system $(X,\rightarrowtriangle)$ of ``reverse connection'' by: $v \rightarrowtriangle v'$ if there exists an operation edge whose unique source is $v'$ and targets include $v$.
 Any operation path from an input to a vertex in $N$ corresponds to a sequence of rewrites in this rewriting system.

-This rewriting system is deterministic, because each vertex can have at most one incoming edge in a hypergraph (Def.~\ref{def:Hypergraphs}) and each operation edge has exactly one source.
+This rewriting system is deterministic, because each vertex can have at most one incoming edge in a hypergraph (\autoref{def:labelled-monoidal-hypergraphs}) and each operation edge has exactly one source.
 Because inputs of the hypernet $N$ have no incoming edges, they are normal forms in this rewriting system.
-Therefore, by Lem.~\ref{lem:DeterministicAbstRWSystem}(\ref{item:UniqueNormalisation}), an operation path from any input to any vertex is unique.
+Therefore, by \autoref{lem:DeterministicAbstRWSystem}(\ref{item:UniqueNormalisation}), an operation path from any input to any vertex is unique.